glennfawcett/roachcrib/README.md

   16066ceaa78da3240000000000000001 |       1 | root      | 2020-04-16 22:21:13.783805+00:00 | SHOW CLUSTER QUERIES                                       | 127.0.0.1:43064 | $ cockroach sql  |    false    | executing
   16066ce888ed70f40000000000000004 |       4 | root      | 2020-04-16 22:21:04.680043+00:00 | SELECT count(*) FROM order_line AS a CROSS JOIN order_line | 127.0.0.1:33746 | $ cockroach sql  |    true     | executing
 (2 rows)

+-- Show all queries running longer than 10 minutes running queries --
+SELECT * FROM [SHOW CLUSTER QUERIES]
+      WHERE start < (now() - INTERVAL '10 minutes');
 ```
 Once you find the culprit, simply supply the query_id to the cancel command making sure to quote the string:
 ```